 Lastly, another great option is to take a day trip to Rioja from San Sebastian.
 Private round-trip transportation and personalized guided experiences are offered by Baskme, one of the best in the business.

 If you’re looking to access the Priorat wine region, your best bet is to travel to Barcelona and either drive yourself, or hire a tour company to provide round-trip transport from the city.
 Spanish Trails is the most highly-rated day trip operator to get you to and from Priorat.
-If you choose this option, definitely spend a few additional days in Barcelona to get to know the food and wine scene.
+Alternatively, both Wino Tours and Castlexperience Wine Tours offer round trip, 5-star rated privately guided transport to and from Barcelona.
+If you choose this option, definitely spend a few additional days get to know the food and wine scene in Barcelona.

 Of course, there are many more wine regions to explore in Spain.
 These are just two of our must-visit favorites.
 We’ll talk a bit more about additional Spanish wine regions in the section below.